IchanP/L3-DateConverter/tests/testspecification.md

 In the unselectable input field "Heisei 12" is rendered.

+### TC4.2 User should be able to convert from Kõki to Japanese Era

+#### Test Steps

+1. Select the Kõki Calendar to convert from
+2. Select the Japanese Era Calendar to convert to
+3. In the input field type "2000/12/25"
+4. Press Convert

+#### Expected

+In the unselectable input field "Ryakuõ 4" is rendered.

 // TODO move this somewhere else?

-### TC4.2 User errors should be handled when converting from Gregorian to Japanese Era
+### TC4.3 User errors should be handled when converting from Gregorian to Japanese Era

 #### Test Steps